anatman-org/prime/README.md

 for example,
 an arrangment of beads corresponding to

-    a782
+    a7820

 might in one context be understood to mean:

 20  union
-72  contention
+72  speaking truths
-    "an unfortunate marriage"
+00  the feminine

 27  needing
 02  multitude
-    "need family"
+20  union

 or:

+02  we are the mill
 20  the heart is a wheatgrain
-02  we are the mill
-72  asking so many questions, pleading so many cases, 27  now
-    let silence
-    ask for you

-    and listen
+07  deep harmony
+72  speaking truths